Battle Scars: Music video

-The music video for the song "Battle Scars" was filmed in New York in locations including industrial areas with destroyed cars and burning oil drums and ruined derelict buildings, where Sebastian and Fiasco are shown performing the song.
+The music video for the song "Battle Scars" was directed by Jonathan & Josh Baker and filmed in New York in locations including industrial areas with destroyed cars and burning oil drums and ruined derelict buildings, where Sebastian and Fiasco are shown performing the song.
 Individuals filmed in a variety of cityscapes are shown periodically, expressing their sadness and personal scars by writing and holding up signs with words that show how they feel.
 The words they use include "abandoned", "abused", "fatherless", "outcast", "empty", "slave" and "bullied".
 Near the end of the video they tear up their signs to symbolise moving on from their hurt.
 Reviewer Kate Winch gave the video a four out of five rating saying, "This video follows a classic music video style, showing the artists performing with additional actors staring wistfully in cut aways.
 As always, there is a reason that something becomes a classic and that is because it works – just as it does here."